MFoster/MEFSocketBundle/README.md

 and i'm still ironing out the kinks, but it should have an 80%+ success rate, if you didn't catch it at the top, this is still certifiably grade A Beta...

+### Testing WebSocket with a browser

 If that all worked then you can test it with your browser, so pop open Chrome or Firefox and if you thought you'd use IE please find a short pier for your long walk.

 With Chrome you can just pop open the developer console through Right Click -> Inspect Element or Option+Mac+I or uhh, ctrl windows I on windows?

-With Firefox you'll need [firebug], which I reccommend getting anyways, it's a great add on for FF.
+With Firefox you'll need [firebug][3], which I reccommend getting anyways, it's a great add on for FF.

 Running a script on a webpage or grease monkey would also work, I'm just trying to use the path of least resistance, but if you're formalizing your JS tests, then absolutely use a script!!!